deepl0n9/vim-arrowless/README.md

-# No arrows key in vim
+# No arrow keys in vim

 vim-arrowless is vim plugin to disable arrows movement in vim,make your finger more focus on the keyboard